TheoW03/TheoW03/README.md

 Im also very passionate with programming and CS. to the point it can be problematic.

-I make discord bots for fun
+I make discord bots for fun. and been trying to remake googles User interface to learn CSS